Genuinely native

 Review exactly what changed in an inline, colored diff, then stage and commit, switch or create branches, and update from origin, all from the panel and the status bar.

 .gitignore, from the panel or the file treeDefault Light, Default Dark, and Match System out of the box, plus all four Catppuccin flavors.
 Themes are plain data, so the palette extends easily.
 Every control is themed; nothing falls back to a stock look.
+And the sidebar resizes across most of the window, so you can give the file tree, the document, or the inspector the room it needs.

 No account, no sign in, no telemetry.
 Everything runs locally.
 The only network requests are optional downloads of remote schemas you reference, and you can map those to local files to stay fully offline.